quarkslab/irma/README.rst

 Getting help
 ````````````

-Join the #irma_qb channel on irc.freenode.net.
+Join the #qb_irma channel on irc.freenode.net.
 Lots of helpful people hang out there.

 Contribute to IRMA